tableau/TabPy/docs/tabpy-tools.md

 ```

 If you would like to deploy additional models using the deploy script, you can
-copy any python files to the ./models/scripts directory and modify setup.py to
+copy any python file to the ./models/scripts directory and modify setup.py to
 include all necessary packages when installing dependencies or alternatively install
 all the required dependencies manually.